buildpacks/docs/content/docs/for-app-developers/how-to/build-inputs/use-inline-buildpacks.md

 summary="Customize your build with a bit of shell script."
 +++

 You can supplement your app's build process with custom scripts by creating an _inline buildpack_.
-An inline buildpack is an ephemeral buildpack that's defined in your [project descriptor][project-toml] (i.e. `project.toml`).
+An inline buildpack is an ephemeral buildpack that's defined in your [project descriptor][project-toml] (that is, `project.toml`).
 You can include a script to run as part of the build without setting up all the files and directories that are required for a complete buildpack.

 Inline buildpacks are defined as an entry in the `[[io.buildpacks.group]]` table of the project descriptor by including an `inline` script in the `[io.buildpacks.group.script]` table.